Rendezvous with your private guide at our office just 5 minutes away from the Colosseum.

-Of course you will already probably be aware that all the participants to the events were not volunteers or trained gladiators.
-Unfortunately 2000 years ago the easiest way to keep a crowd happy was to shed blood and usually it was human.
-The value of life was very cheap.
+Learn that not all the participants to the events were volunteers or trained gladiators.
+Unfortunately, 2000 years ago, the easiest way to keep a crowd happy was to shed blood and it usually was human as the value of life was very cheap.

-The construction of the Colosseum should not be undervalued.
+The structure of the Colosseum should not be undervalued.
 Though it does not retain all its original elegance, it is still incredible that so much of it still remains.
-Rome has suffered untold numbers of earthquakes even up to modern days and the Colosseum has defied them all.
+Rome has suffered untold numbers of earthquakes up to modern days and the Colosseum has defied them all.

-As we leave the Colosseum to continue your combination tour at The Vatican, we will take a short taxi ride (payable on site) and on this 10 – 15 min drive we will pass many interesting places so please again feel free to question your guide.
+Leave the Colosseum to continue your combination tour at The Vatican, take a short taxi ride (payable on site) as on this 10 – 15 min you get to sightsee many interesting places to ask your guide about.

-Arriving at The Vatican we will again have direct access tickets and after passing the security check we will be quickly inside.
-There is so much to see that of course we have chosen the highlights for you.
+Arrive at the Vatican with direct access tickets that will give you the privilege of entering it in a relaxed way.
+Allow your expert guide to select the very best highlights for you.
 If there is a particular piece of art or a feature of the Vatican you wish to see please let your guide know before you enter.
 If we can make it possible we will.

-The main treasure you will see will be the magnificent Sistine Chapel with its wonderful frescoes by Michelangelo.
+The Vatican's main treasure, the magnificent Sistine Chapel with its wonderful frescoes by Michelangelo.
 The story told in this masterpiece will be explained by your guide and when you are inside you will have some time in silence to fully appreciate its beauty and meaning.

-As we leave The Sistine Chapel, we are able to use a special exit that will bring us directly to St Peter’s Basilica.
+Use a special exit from the Sistine Chapel that will bring you directly to St Peter’s Basilica.
 It is hard to put into words the importance of this monument to Christianity and the first Pope, St Peter.
-Its size alone is quite astronomical as indeed its footprint could enclose six football pitches and still have some room for the fans.
-Once you have got over the shock of the size then you can take in the magnificence of its interior.
-As you enter and move off to your right you will encounter one of Michelangelo’s most incredibly poignant sculptures, the Pieta.
+Its size alone is quite astronomical, as it could enclose six football pitches and still have some room for the fans.
+Once you get over the shock of the size, take in the magnificence of its interior.
+As you enter and move off to your right, encounter one of Michelangelo’s most incredibly poignant sculptures, the Pietà.
 A depiction of Jesus in the arms of his mother Mary.
-The artist decided to show the dying adult Jesus in the size of a child.
+The artist decided to portray the dying adult Jesus in the size of a child.
 This work was done when the artist was only 23 and still considered a boy himself.
-It is one of the few pieces that Michelangelo actually signed and legend would say that it is because local dignitaries disbelieved it was by someone so young.
-When you witness it I am sure you will also share their disbelief.
+It is one of the few pieces that Michelangelo actually signed and legend goes that it was because local dignitaries disbelieved it was created by someone so young.
+When you witness it, I am sure you will also share their disbelief.

-When you leave the Basilica you will enter into St Peter’s Square, an incredible open space that is surrounded by Bernini’s Colonnades, topped of by a selection of early saints.
+Leave the Basilica and enter St Peter’s Square, an incredible open space that is surrounded by Bernini’s Colonnades, topped off by a selection of early saints.

-Architects involved in the 120 year construction were to include:
+The architects involved in the 120 year construction include: